-Thomas F. Lagatta currently serves as Executive Vice President of Worldwide Sales for Broadcom Corp. since June 2006.
+Thomas F. Lagatta has served as a member of our Board of Directors since 2006.
+After his retirement from Broadcom in January 2014, Mr. Lagatta founded Coto Global Consulting, a strategic consulting services firm.
+Mr. Lagatta has previously served as Executive Vice President of Worldwide Sales for Broadcom Corp.
 Prior to that, he served as the Enterprise Computing Group's senior vice president and general manager since 2003.
 He joined Broadcom in 2002.
 Prior to that, Mr. Lagatta served as vice president and general manager of Anadigics, Inc., a semiconductor manufacturer.
 Before Anadigics, Mr. Lagatta served as vice president of business development at Avnet, Inc. Prior to Avnet, Mr. Lagatta served in various senior management and technical positions for over 11 years at Symbios Logic, a storage systems company.
-Mr. Lagatta received his B.S. in electrical engineering from Ohio State University and M.S. in electrical engineering from the University of Southern California.
+Mr. Lagatta received his B.S. in electrical engineering from Ohio

+State University and M.S. in electrical engineering from the University of Southern California.
 Mr. Lagatta brings to the Board significant leadership experience with manufacturing companies in sales management and building strategic relationships with large system OEMs.

-Claude M. Leglise co-founded ClearSpot Energy, Inc., a solar energy services company in 2007, where he serves as Managing Director.
-From 2010 to February 2012, Leglise served as a member of the Board of Directors of Camelot Information Systems Inc., a publicly held company that is a leading provider of enterprise application services and financial industry information technology services in China.
-Prior to his tenure at ClearSpot Energy, Inc., Leglise served as Head of the San Francisco office of WI Harper Group, a venture capital firm where he also served as Managing Director from 2006 to 2007.
-Prior to WI Harper, Leglise had a successful career at Intel Corporation that spanned more than two decades.
+Claude M. Leglise has served as a member of our Board of Directors since October 2011.
+Mr. Leglise is currently the co-founder and Managing Director of ClearSpot Energy, Inc., a solar energy services company.
+Prior to his tenure at ClearSpot Energy, Inc., Mr. Leglise served as Head of the San Francisco office of WI Harper Group, a venture capital firm where he also served as Managing Director from 2006 to 2007.
+Prior to WI Harper, Mr. Leglise had a successful career at Intel Corporation that spanned more than two decades.
 From 2001 to 2005, he served as Vice President of Intel Capital where he was responsible for the company's venture capital investments outside the United States.
 From 1982 to 2005, he served as Vice President and General Manager of the Home Products Group, Vice President of the Content group, Director of Worldwide Developer Relations, Director of Marketing in the Microprocessor division and as General Manager of the Supercomputers Components Operation.
+Mr. Leglise holds a Bachelor degree in Electrical Engineering and a Master's Degree in Electrical Engineering from École Nationale Supérieure d'Arts et Métiers, in Paris, France, as well as an MBA from Stanford University.
+Mr. Leglise brings to the Board a track record of building profitable businesses and a sophisticated understanding of how technology companies can establish successful partnerships and alliances.

 Alan H. Portnoy has served as a member of our Board of Directors since March 2004.
 He is also a business consultant to Admiral Advisors, LLC, a corporate advisory firm.
 Mr. Portnoy has previously served as president of Macronix America, Inc., chief operating officer of LG Semicon America, vice president of General Instruments Corporation and senior vice president of Silicon Systems.
 Mr. Portnoy began his career with Fairchild Semiconductor.
 He received his B.S. in electrical engineering from Rensselaer Polytechnic Institute and an MBA from Carnegie-Mellon University.
-Mr. Portnoy brings leadership to the Board, experience in the memory manufacturing industry and decades of operating experience.
+Mr. Portnoy brings strategic leadership to the Board, relevant experience in the memory manufacturing industry and decades of executive operating experience.